mathworks-ref-arch/matlab-on-azure/README.md

 # Requirements
 Before starting, you will need the following:

 - A MATLAB® license.
-For more information, see [Configure MATLAB License in the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).
+For more information, see [Configure MATLAB Licensing on the Cloud](http://www.mathworks.com/support/cloud/configure-matlab-licensing-on-the-cloud.html).
 - A [MathWorks Account](https://www.mathworks.com/login?uri=%2Fmwaccount%2F).
 - A Microsoft Azure account.